jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 The strategy pattern may be useful for designing and implementing this capability. **See: [Strategy Pattern](https://www.geeksforgeeks.org/strategy-pattern-set-1/)** for an overview of the strategy pattern.
 See the following links for examples of implementation of the strategy patten in Java and C++: </br>
          a. https://www.geeksforgeeks.org/strategy-pattern-set-2 (in Java), </br>
          b. https://sourcemaking.com/design_patterns/strategy/cpp/1) (in C++)</br>
+   3. Fix the unit tests from the first iteration based upon the feedback you received.
-    2. In your Doxygen mainpage add a section named: **"Desiging and Implementing the Observer Pattern"** that discusses the design and implementation of your observer pattern for observing information about a bus as it proceeds along a route.
+   4. In your Doxygen mainpage add a section named: **"Desiging and Implementing the Observer Pattern"** that discusses the design and implementation of your observer pattern for observing information about a bus as it proceeds along a route.
 Specify what classes and methods you had to add and where you had to add them -- and include pictures where applicable and possible.
 Note which parts of the design and implementation were most difficult for you, and include any tips or advice on how to understand and implement the pattern -- for example, what sources of information (e.g. documentation, lecture, lab) helped you understand that pattern, and what enabled you to design and implement it (e.g. links to web sites, books, lecture, lab).
-    4. Ensure all new classes and methods you have written are properly documented.
+    5. Ensure all new classes and methods you have written are properly documented.
 All header files must document the classes and their methods using Doxygen, and all implementation (that is, \*.cc) files must have self-documenting code. **You do not need to document the web server code base.**
-    5. Correct and update your UML class diagram from Iteration 1 to include the changes to your code, including all classes you added to complete the iteration 2 requirements and their relationships to each other and the previously existing classes.
+    6. Correct and update your UML class diagram from Iteration 1 to include the changes to your code, including all classes you added to complete the iteration 2 requirements and their relationships to each other and the previously existing classes.

 **NOTE, if you are unable to complete all or a portion of an implementation item, include a discussion of your PROPOSED design of the observer pattern in your mainpage, and your PROPOSED class design / changes for all your implementation items in your UML, and note that in a paragraph at the top of your mainpage so you receive credit for your design efforts.
 (Tell us what you did not sucessfully implement -- success is defined as the functionality compiles and executes.)**

 #### Deliverables and Submission Process

 With the exception of the PDF versions of your UML diagrams, which will be submitted via an assignment item on Canvas, you will submit all your deliverables via GitHub according to the process specified lab 10.
 We will tag and pull your repository at the specified due dates and grade them according to the contents at that time. **The first deliverables due on April 1 (regression test, updated unit tests) should be in your devel branch.
-Your final deliverables (due April 10) should in your master branch.**
+Your final deliverables (due April 10) should in your master branch.** **Note -** *failure to submit you deliverables in the required branch in your repository on github will result in a deduction of at least 10% from your grade for the deliverable for iteration 2.*

 >#### You must verify that your submission compiles on a cselabs machine and it is complete.
 You will receive zero or be heavily penalized if your code does not compile and/or we cannot generate documentation using Doxygen as specified in Lab 7 upon submission.